hemilabs/hippos/hippo-001.md

 ## HIPPO Types

-The following types of HIPPOs are prossible:
+The following types of HIPPOs are possible:

 * Process: These describe some change in the way updates to the Hemi Network or the HIPPO process itself work.